NimzJay/ParadiseResort/README.md

 # ParadiseResort
-Paradise Resort - A Hotel Management web application which provides the Hotel Booking services to the client to browse through hotel services and reserve a room or a reception hall.
-Developed on rewuest of Java Training - HCL Technologies.
+Paradise Resort - A Hotel Management web application that provides Hotel Booking services to the client to browse through hotel services and reserve a room or a reception hall.
+Developed on request of Java Training - HCL Technologies.

 ## Team
 1. Denuka Weerasinghe